Pokemon Card Value Guide 2026

 Pokemon cards have been a cultural phenomenon since 1996 when the trading card game launched in Japan.
 What started as a children's game has evolved into a serious collectibles market, with some cards selling for hundreds of thousands—even millions—of dollars.

 Whether you found old cards in your closet, inherited a collection, or are considering starting to collect, understanding what drives Pokemon card value is essential.
+If you just want a quick answer for one card, the fastest route is to scan it with the Pokemon card value scanner and use this guide to understand the result.

 What Makes Pokemon Cards Valuable